officelearn/azure-docs.sv-se/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ---
-title: Använd entitets igenkänning med API för textanalys
+title: Use entity recognition with the Text Analytics API
 titleSuffix: Azure Cognitive Services
-description: Lär dig hur du identifierar och disambiguate identiteten för en entitet som finns i text med Textanalys REST API.
+description: Learn how to identify and disambiguate the identity of an entity found in text with the Text Analytics REST API.
 services: cognitive-services
 author: aahill
 manager: nitinme
 ms.service: cognitive-services
 ms.subservice: text-analytics
 ms.topic: article
-ms.date: 11/12/2019
+ms.date: 11/21/2019
 ms.author: aahi
-ms.openlocfilehash: d3869438f299383a0b3096babbd4874c24f08b3a
+ms.openlocfilehash: ae5222dcd05740ecb9747037b315c4e920b3eabd
-ms.sourcegitcommit: e50a39eb97a0b52ce35fd7b1cf16c7a9091d5a2a
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/21/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74286593"
+ms.locfileid: "74326630"
 ---
-# <a name="how-to-use-named-entity-recognition-in-text-analytics"></a>Använda namngiven enhets igenkänning i Textanalys
+# <a name="how-to-use-named-entity-recognition-in-text-analytics"></a>How to use Named Entity Recognition in Text Analytics

-Det [namngivna identifierings-API: et för entiteten](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) tar ostrukturerad text och returnerar en lista med disambiguated-entiteter med länkar till mer information på webben (Wikipedia och Bing) för varje JSON-dokument.
+The [Named Entity Recognition API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) takes unstructured text, and for each JSON document, returns a list of disambiguated entities with links to more information on the web (Wikipedia and Bing).

-## <a name="entity-linking-and-named-entity-recognition"></a>Enhets länkning och identifiering av namngiven entitet
+## <a name="entity-linking-and-named-entity-recognition"></a>Entity Linking and Named Entity Recognition

-Textanalyss `entities`-slutpunkt stöder både NER-och entitets igenkänning.
+The Text Analytics' `entities` endpoint supports both named entity recognition (NER) and entity linking.

-### <a name="entity-linking"></a>Länkning av entiteter
+### <a name="entity-linking"></a>Entitetslänkning
-Enhets länkning är möjligheten att identifiera och disambiguate identiteten för en entitet som påträffas i text (till exempel att avgöra om "mars" används som planet eller som den romerska god).
-Den här processen kräver att det finns en kunskaps bas för vilka kända entiteter är länkade – Wikipedia används som kunskaps bas för `entities` slut punkts Textanalys.
+Entity linking is the ability to identify and disambiguate the identity of an entity found in text (for example, determining whether the "Mars" is being used as the planet or as the Roman god of war).
+This process requires the presence of a knowledge base to which recognized entities are linked - Wikipedia is used as the knowledge base for the `entities` endpoint Text Analytics.

-### <a name="named-entity-recognition-ner"></a>Igenkänning av namngivna enheter (NER)
+### <a name="named-entity-recognition-ner"></a>Named Entity Recognition (NER)
-Med namngiven enhets igenkänning (NER) kan du identifiera olika entiteter i text och kategorisera dem i fördefinierade klasser, eller typer.
+Named entity recognition (NER) is the ability to identify different entities in text and categorize them into pre-defined classes, or types.

-## <a name="named-entity-recognition-v3-public-preview"></a>Namngiven enhets igenkänning v3 offentlig för hands version
+## <a name="named-entity-recognition-v3-public-preview"></a>Named Entity Recognition v3 public preview

-[Nästa version av namngiven enhets igenkänning](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v3-0-Preview-1/operations/EntitiesRecognitionGeneral) är nu tillgänglig för offentlig för hands version.
-Den ger uppdateringar för både entitets-och enhets identifiering.
+The next version of Named Entity Recognition is now available for public preview.
+It provides updates to both entity linking and Named Entity Recognition.
+Try it using the [API test console](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v3-0-Preview-1/operations/EntitiesRecognitionGeneral).

 :::row:::
     :::column span="":::